 The Accounting Officer considers how the academy trust's use of its resources has provided good value for money during each academic year, and reports to the board of governors where value for money can be improved, including the use of benchmarking data where available.
-The accounting officer for the academy trust has delivered improved value for money during the year by:
+The accounting officer for the academy trust has delivered improved value for money during the year by ensuring multiple quotes are obtained where practicable and appropriate.

-Staffing:
+Staffing

 Recruiting the highest quality staff, teaching and non-teaching, remains a key priority of the School and considerable time and financial resource is spent on this activity.
-The recruitment of additional staff in English and Maths enables smaller set sizes with emphasis on all students reaching their potential through support for 'weaker 'students and stretch and challenge for more able students.
-Resource is spent on CPD for staff with the objective of enhancing teaching and learning across the curriculum.
+The recruitment of additional staff in English and Maths provides protection in the event of it being difficult to recruit at certain times of the year and also enables smaller set sizes with emphasis on all students reaching their potential through support for 'weaker' students.
+Carefully controlled resource is spent on CPD for staff with the objective of enhancing teaching and learning across the curriculum.

-Non-teaching staff model is streamlined and efficient and best placed to meet the current needs of the School.
+The non-teaching staff model is streamlined and efficient and best-placed to meet the current needs of the School